alexle/alexle.github.com/posts/training-marathon.markdown

 The key to this program is the "long slow distance" (LSD) run each week.
 These ramp up from 8 to 20 miles, and are meant to be run 30-90 seconds per mile *slower* than your estimated race pace.
 They're essential for training, since the runs build endurance and train the body to burn energy more efficiently.

 For Novice 2, each week consists of:

-1. 3 short runs
+- 3 short runs
-2. 1 long run
+- 1 long run
-3. 1 cross-train day
+- 1 cross-train day
-4. 2 rest days.
+- 2 rest days.

-To cut the 18 weeks into 9, I decided to skip the beginning/end weeks and focus on the middle bulk of the training.
+To cut the 18 weeks into 9, I skipped the beginning/end weeks and focused on the middle bulk of the training.
 Below is my training log:
 <style>
 table { align: center; border: 1px solid black; }
 td { text-align: center; padding-left: 0.7em; padding-right: 0.7em; }